vyperlang/vyper/vyper/context/README.md

 Validation is handled by calling methods within each type object.
 In general:

-* Pure type objects include one or both of `from_annotation` and `from_literal` methods, which validate an AST node and a produce definition object
+* Primitive type objects include one or both of `from_annotation` and `from_literal` methods, which validate an AST node and a produce definition object
 * Definition objects include a variety of `get_<thing>` and `validate_<action>` methods, which are used to validate interactions and obtain new types based on AST nodes

-All possible methods for pure types and type definitions are outlined within the base classes in [`types/bases.py`](types/bases.py).
+All possible methods for primitives and definitions are outlined within the base classes in [`types/bases.py`](types/bases.py).
 The functionality within the methods of the base classes is typically to raise and give a meaningful explanation for _why_ the syntax not valid.

 Here are some examples: